jdiasn/jdiasn.github.io/content/post/post.pirata.md

 --->

-The picture above shows the moment in which I'm disassembling the buoy and the OCEAN STALWART Vessel ([more pictures](https://www.facebook.com/media/set/?set=a.492950997407957.98857.100000791839387&type=1&l=4a102ba78f)).
+The picture above shows the moment in which I'm disassembling the buoy somewhere in the middle of the Atlantic Ocean  ([more pictures](https://www.facebook.com/media/set/?set=a.492950997407957.98857.100000791839387&type=1&l=4a102ba78f)).
 The video below shows the measurement procedure with UnderwayCTD.

 {{< youtube sdf0DavHwrs >}}